jasonrowsell/bank-tech-test-ruby/README.md

 ![DIP](./images/DIP.png)

 In this case of dependency injection, `Account` should refrain from a hard dependency on `Transaction` and `Printer`, and can function without them.
-Furthermore, if we wish to replace dependent classes with a third, we need to modify `Account`, which is a violation of the Open Closed Principle.
+Furthermore, if we wish to replace dependent classes with a third, we would not need to modify `Account`, which otherwise is a violation of the Open Closed Principle.

 This implementation of dependency injection adheres to the SOLID principles of OOD.
 In this case mostly the Dependency Inversion Principle.